 If the episode is not a life-threatening situation, then travelers may be able to receive assistance through their travel insurance company.
 By contacting a travel insurance company's assistance number, travelers can get directions to the nearest emergency room, and receive translation assistance.

-Stuck in an airport: shelter in place
+Stuck in an Airport

 The first call to make is to a travel insurance provider.
 In the event a trip is delayed overnight, trip delay coverage may be able to cover a hotel room and other incidentals.
 In the event your situation does not qualify, then contact the airport's passenger assistance department, as many airports have temporary overnight shelters for passenger's use.